brianpbyers/atm-react/README.md

 > There are several ways to implement a form in React, here we took the approach as described in [these docs](https://reactjs.org/docs/forms.html).

-4. Add a input value to the component state that is set to whatever value is typed into the text entry.
+4. Add a variable to the component state that is set to whatever value is typed into the text entry.

     <details>
     <summary>Hint:</summary>